2025 Storm Events in Irving

 • Shingles that look faded or brittle from UV exposure

-25% Rule: If damage exceeds 30% of the roof surface area, or if the roof is over 15-20 years old in Irving's harsh climate, full replacement is typically more cost-effective than repeated repairs.
+25% Rule: If damage exceeds 30% of the roof surface area, or if the roof is over 15-20 years old in Irving's harsh climate, full replacement is typically more effective than repeated repairs.
 Localized damage from fallen branches or minor storm impact can often be repaired if the surrounding roof is in good condition.

 Irving at a Glance